 Tax season is here, and if you’re looking forward to a big refund, you probably want to get your return filed as early as possible.
-Thanks to the 2017 Tax Cuts and Jobs Act, there have been changes and updates so be sure you have everything in order before doing your taxes.
-Here are all the documents you’ll need to file your return and get that tax refund.
+Be sure you have everything in order before doing your taxes.
+Here are the most common tax forms you’ll need to file your return and get that tax refund.

-Your employer should’ve provide you with a W-2 form by the end of January.
-This forms tells you how much money you made last year, and how much was withheld for federal and state taxes, Social Security and Medicare.
-You’ll need all these numbers to complete your taxes.
+Your employer should have provided you with a W-2 form by the end of January.
+This tax form tells you how much money you made last year and how much was withheld for federal and state taxes, Social Security and Medicare.
+You’ll need all these numbers for your tax preparation.

-If you received income from somewhere else besides your employer, you’ll get a 1099 form.
-These forms can be issued by your bank or broker for interest or dividends you earned, from Social Security or your IRA custodian for retirement income you received, for gains from stock or real estate sales or for money distributed from a health savings account.
+If you received income from somewhere besides your main employer, you’ll get a 1099 form.
+These types of tax forms can be issued by your bank or broker for interest or dividends you earned, from Social Security or your IRA custodian for retirement income you received, for gains from stock or real estate sales or for money distributed from a health savings account.
 Self-employed workers will use the 1099-MISC form.

 Having last year’s tax return handy will help you file this year.
-It’s common to have the same kinds of deductions each year, so if you can see what you did last year it might help speed the process.
-However, keep in mind that the standard deductions nearly doubled in 2018.
+It’s common to have the same kinds of deductions each year; so, if you can see what you did last year, it might help speed the process.

 Other Tax Forms and Records

 It’s a good idea to have access to your bank and credit card statements for the year, because you might be able to deduct some of the items you purchased.
-If you had health insurance from the Healthcare Marketplace — aka Obamacare — you will get a Form 1095-A, which you will need when you file.
-If you needed other forms last year, you might need those forms again.
+If you needed other, extra forms last year, you might need those forms again.

-Tax time is never fun, but being prepared by having the right documents handy will make that task go more quickly, so you can get that refund sooner.
+Tax time is never fun but being prepared by having a tax documents checklist will make that task go more quickly, so you can get that refund sooner.

 More From GOBankingRates